tk42/tk42.github.io/_notes/tech/Resolve ml_collections DuplicateFlagError.md

 DuplicateFlagError: The flag 'runner' is defined twice.
 First from rl_x.runner.runner, Second from ml_collections.config_flags.config_flags.
 Description from first occurrence: ConfigDict instance.
 ```

 This error sounds like coming from ml_collections to be locked for an flag defined twice.
-This behavior is quite reasonable but
+This behavior is quite reasonable but the problem is that this flag stays longer unexpectedly even if you unimport `ml_collections`  .
-I took long time to resolve it reading [stackoverflow1](https://stackoverflow.com/questions/54910914/duplicate-flag-error-the-flag-is-defined-twice-first-in-package-and-second-in), [stackoverflow2](https://stackoverflow.com/questions/49089740/duplicateflagerror-when-trying-to-train-tensorflow-object-detection-api-on-googl) and [stackoverflow3](https://stackoverflow.com/questions/50262618/tensorboard-duplicateflagerror), but finally it was in vain at all.
+To resolve this, I read long time to try resolving it reading [stackoverflow1](https://stackoverflow.com/questions/54910914/duplicate-flag-error-the-flag-is-defined-twice-first-in-package-and-second-in), [stackoverflow2](https://stackoverflow.com/questions/49089740/duplicateflagerror-when-trying-to-train-tensorflow-object-detection-api-on-googl) and [stackoverflow3](https://stackoverflow.com/questions/50262618/tensorboard-duplicateflagerror), but finally it was in vain at all.

 The only thing to do is to clear `flags` from `absl`.
 So, only you need to do is to like as following